benuklove/forum/vagrant/README.md

 The only non-standard library you will need is psycopg.

+This project runs on Python.
+It will not run on "legacy Python".

 #### How to run

 From the terminal, in the same directory as newsdata.sql, and after loading the data with `psql -d news -f newsdata.sql`, type python logstats.py.